10 Best Herbal Essential Oils For Eye Swelling

 Achillea millefolium, commonly known as yarrow, contains essential oils that have been traditionally used for their anti-inflammatory and astringent properties.

-Rosa canina, also known as rosehip, is a traditional herbal remedy that has been used for centuries to support skin health and reduce inflammation.
+Rosa canina, commonly known as rosehip, is a natural remedy that has been used for centuries for its anti-inflammatory and regenerative properties.

 Melissa officinalis, commonly known as lemon balm, is a herb that has been traditionally used for its calming and soothing properties.